MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

     You're prompted for this account's password.

-1. Run the **Set-AIPAuthentication** cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you just created.
+1. Run the **Set-AIPAuthentication** cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you created.

     Also specify your app registration values, your tenant ID, and the name of the delegated user account in Azure AD.
 For example: